-Treatment Techniques (TT): A water disinfection process that EPA requires instead of an MCL for contaminants that laboratories cannot adequately measure.
+Treatment Techniques (TT): A water treatment process that EPA requires instead of an MCL for contaminants that laboratories cannot adequately measure.
 Failure to meet other operational and system requirements under the SWTRs and LCR have also been included in this category of violation for purposes of this report.

 Unfiltered Systems: Water systems that do not need to filter their water before disinfecting it because the source is very clean [40 CFR, Subpart H].
+Pennsylvania requries all water systems with surface water sources to install filtration.